The definitive guide to buying a wetsuit.

 Wetsuits work by trapping a thin layer of water between your skin and the suit, your body warms this water and this prevents you from losing too much body heat when diving.
 (Remember water conducts heat away 25 times faster than air).

-The wetsuit material (Neoprene) adds insulation by trapping the water and thus keeping the heat in.
+The wetsuit material (Neoprene or similiar) adds insulation by trapping the water and thus keeping the heat in.

 The thicker the Neoprene, the more insulation and the warmer you are.